B2 Business Vantage (BEC Vantage)

 Think of an easy word you know which fits in the sentence.

 The words are usually grammar words like verbs, prepositions, conjunctions, linkers, and pronouns.
 It is usually better to read the complete sentence before you predict the missing word because the words that come later are significant.

-Read one paragraph then read the three options for each space – is your answer there?
+Read one paragraph, then read the four options for each space.
+Is your answer there?
 If it is then you may be right, but check the other words too.

 If your answer is not there, do two things; look for one or two words which have a similar meaning and eliminate two words which you are confident are not correct.